The Epic Alaska Adventures to Embark on This Winter

 Learn about the many Indigenous cultures in Alaska

 There are numerous ways to experience ancient traditions from the many Indigenous groups in Alaska.
 Start off at the Alaska Native Heritage Center in Anchorage, where Culture Bearers take travelers on private tours to six traditional dwellings set around the mountain-rimmed Lake Tiulana.
 The Heritage Center also offers demonstrations of Alaska Native games, dance performances, tea with a community elder, and storytelling.
+While in Anchorage, you can walk, bike, or cross country ski along the Chester Creek Trail, which is home to one of Anchorage’s first place names as part of the Indigenous Place Names Project.

 If you're interested in learning more about the land and animals of Alaska, you should also pay a visit to the Kodiak Brown Bear Center, which is owned and operated by Kodiak Island’s Alutiiq people.
 If you sign up for a bear viewing excursion, a guide will take you by boat to a spot where you can observe bears in their natural habitat and learn more about these incredible creatures.